Protesters rally in downtown Minneapolis on eve of opening statements in Derek Chauvin trial

 "They thought it was a joke right?
 They don't take our chants serious, right?
 No justice, no peace.
 We meant that," he said.

-Organizers promoted a petition for community control of the Minneapolis Police Department via an elected civilian council with the power to hire, fire, and prosecute police.
-People hawked T-shirts.
-The protest was peaceful, but a couple protesters parked their cars on the light-rail tracks, blocking train traffic through Government Plaza station.
+Organizers promoted a petition for community control of the Minneapolis The protest was peaceful, but a couple protesters parked their cars on the light-rail tracks, blocking train traffic through Government Plaza station.

 The march ended after about an hour as protesters circled back to the Government Center and ziptied posters to the security fence separating them from armed National Guard.